jesusaiz/Websocket_angular_javaEE_SpringWebsocket_Chat/README.md

 # Websocket Chat
 This app it´s a simple bidirectional Chat using Stomp protocol and SocketJs

-The project was generated with the foollowing tecnologies:
+The project was generated with the following tecnologies:

 Front-end: Angular version 8.3.13, SOCKJS, STOMPJS